-- Will be treated with fairness and respect.
-The University will ensure that its investigations and disciplinary proceedings comply with due process requirements. - May discuss their situations privately with counselors at the William Paterson Counseling Center (973.720.2257) or with the staff at the Office of the Vice President for Student Development (973.720.2179).
-(Please refer to Section 5.
-Privacy and Confidentiality.) - May seek academic or housing accommodations and/or alternative transportation or work assignments, when such accommodations are related to problems related to the accusation.
-See section 6 above for the contact information needed to make the requests. - May consider seeking the assistance of an advisor or an attorney to assist in preparation of the case and/or accompany him/her to any related meetings or institutional proceedings.
+- Will be treated with fairness and respect. - The University will ensure that its investigations and disciplinary proceedings comply with due process requirements. - May seek academic or housing accommodations.
+When accommodations are related to problems related to the accusation, then Respondent may seek alternative transportation or work assignments. - May consider seeking the assistance of an advisor or an attorney to assist in preparation of the case and/or accompany him/her to any related meetings or institutional proceedings.